InsideEarth2150/Patch_2.3/README.md

 Update 2.3 is an InsideEarth Community Developed balancing update for The Moon Project and Lost Souls (Earth 2150 Expansions).

-The update aims to include the following.
+The update aims to include the following;

 - New & Fixed Scripts

-- Fixed ingame bugs present in 2.2
+- Fix existing v2.2 ingame bugs

 - Enhanced DES Game Type